Culture of the United States: Race relations

-Relations between white Americans and other racial or ethnic groups have been a constant source of tension.
-According to Professor Leland T. Saito: "Throughout the history of the United States, race has been used by whites for legitimizing and creating difference and social, economic and political exclusion."
-The Naturalization Act of 1790 limited U.S. citizenship to whites only.
-Relations between whites and Native Americans was a significant issue.
-A justification for the policy of conquest and subjugation of the Indigenous people emanated from the stereotyped perceptions of all Native Americans as "merciless Indian savages" (as described in the United States Declaration of Independence).
+Throughout most of the country's history before and after its independence, the majority race in the United States has been Caucasian—aided by historic restrictions on citizenship and immigration—and the largest racial minority has been African Americans, most of whom are descended from slaves smuggled to the Americas by the European colonial powers.
+This relationship has historically been the most important one since the founding of the United States.
+Slavery existed in the United States at the time of the country's formation in the 1770s.
+The Missouri Compromise declared a policy of prohibiting slavery in the remaining Louisiana lands north of the 36°30′ parallel.
+De facto, it sectionalized the country into two factions: free states, which forbid the institution of slavery; and slave states, which protected the institution.
+The Missouri Compromise was controversial, seen as lawfully dividing the country along sectarian lines.
+Although the federal government outlawed American participation in the Atlantic slave trade in 1807, after 1820, cultivation of the highly profitable cotton crop exploded in the Deep South, and along with it, the use of slave labor.
+The Second Great Awakening, especially in the period 1800–1840, converted millions to evangelical Protestantism.
+In the North, it energized multiple social reform movements, including abolitionism; in the South, Methodists and Baptists proselytized among slave populations.

-In 1882, in response to Chinese immigration due to the Gold Rush and the labor needed for the transcontinental railroad, the U.S. signed into law the Chinese Exclusion Act which banned immigration by Chinese people into the U.S. In the late 19th century, the growth of the Hispanic population in the U.S., fueled largely by Mexican immigration, generated debate over policies such as English as the official language and reform to immigration policies.
+In 1882, in response to Chinese immigration due to the Gold Rush and the labor needed for the transcontinental railroad, the government signed into law the Chinese Exclusion Act which banned immigration by Chinese people into the U.S. In the late 19th century, the growth of the Hispanic population in the U.S., fueled largely by Mexican immigration, generated debate over policies such as English as the official language and reform to immigration policies.
 The Immigration Act of 1924 established the National Origins Formula as the basis of U.S. immigration policy, largely to restrict immigration from Asia, Southern Europe, and Eastern Europe.
 According to the Office of the Historian of the U.S. Department of State, the purpose of the 1924 Act was "to preserve the ideal of U.S. homogeneity".
 In 1924, Indian-born Bhagat Singh Thind was twice denied citizenship as he was not deemed white.
 Marking a radical break from U.S. immigration policies of the past, the Immigration and Nationality Act of 1965 opened entry to the U.S. to non-Germanic groups.
 This Act significantly altered the demographic mix in the U.S. as a result, creating a modern, diverse America.